monotek/monotek.github.io/_posts/2018-12-06-static-helm-chart-repo.md

+---
+layout: inner
-# Static Helm chart repo on Github pages
+title: 'Static Helm chart repo on Github pages'
+date: 2018-12-05 15:00:00
+categories: helm repo kubernetes
+tags: Blog
+---

 If you ever want to host a Helm chart Repo for Kubernetes apps you're not forced to use Monocular or Chartmuseum.
 You can just use Github pages to serve your charts.